Last Updated: 05th Nov 2018

-This list of some popular and some off the beaten path tourist places in India is our endeavor to help you plan an unforgettable summer vacation in India whether its a family break, a get together of friends, escape from your corporate existence or a romantic getaway.
+This list of some popular and some off the beaten path tourist places in India is our endeavor to help you plan an unforgettable summer vacation in India whether its a family break, a get together of friends, escape from your corporate existence or a romantic getaway and honeymoon trip.

-So without further digressions, we move on to our list of the best summer holiday destinations in India to help you choose and plan your vacation!
+So without further digressions, we move on to our list of the best places to visit in India in Summer i.e. March, April, May, June, July August and September to help you plan your vacation!

 |Chang La enroute Pangong Tso - Sceneries like this make motorcycle trip to Ladakh a highly sought after proposition|